In this section, an event sourced application is developed that has minimal dependencies on the library.

 event classes have been pulled up to a layer supertype

-import time class DomainEvent(object): """ Supertype for domain event objects. """ def __init__(self, originator_id, originator_version, **kwargs): self.originator_id = originator_id self.originator_version = originator_version self.__dict__.update(kwargs) class Created(DomainEvent): """ Published when an entity is created. """ def __init__(self, **kwargs): super(Created, self).__init__(originator_version=0, **kwargs) class AttributeChanged(DomainEvent): """ Published when an attribute value is changed. """ def __init__(self, name, value, **kwargs): super(AttributeChanged, self).__init__(**kwargs) self.name = name self.value = value class Discarded(DomainEvent): """ Published when an entity is discarded. """
+class DomainEvent(object): """ Supertype for domain event objects. """ def __init__(self, originator_id, originator_version, **kwargs): self.originator_id = originator_id self.originator_version = originator_version self.__dict__.update(kwargs) class Created(DomainEvent): """ Published when an entity is created. """ def __init__(self, **kwargs): super(Created, self).__init__(originator_version=0, **kwargs) class AttributeChanged(DomainEvent): """ Published when an attribute value is changed. """ def __init__(self, name, value, **kwargs): super(AttributeChanged, self).__init__(**kwargs) self.name = name self.value = value class Discarded(DomainEvent): """ Published when an entity is discarded. """

 Please note, the domain event classes above do not depend on the library.
 The library does